-Dixon City Commission met in regular session Monday, August 10, 2020, 6 p.m.
-Attending were Mayor Carolyn Townsend, Commissioners Terry Webb, Dusty Heady, and Steve Shoots, City Attorney Ben Leonard, Public Works Director Jamie Harkins, and City Clerk Barbara Goff.
-Angie Duncan with Business Development at United Community Bank of West Kentucky attended as a guest.
+Dixon City Commission met in session Monday, October 12, 2020, 6 p.m.
+Attending were Mayor Carolyn Townsend, Commissioners Terry Webb, Randy Norman, Dusty Heady, and Steve Shoots, City Attorney Ben Leonard, and City Clerk Barbara Goff.

-Minutes of the July meeting were approved on a motion by Commissioner Webb, seconded by Commissioner Heady, all ayes.
+Minutes were approved on a motion by Commissioner Webb, seconded by Commissioner Heady, all ayes.

-Bills were approved on a motion by Commissioner Heady, seconded by Commissioner Webb, all ayes.
+Bills were approved on a motion by Commissioner Heady, seconded by Commissioner Shoots, all ayes.

-A motion to adjourn was made by Commissioner Webb, seconded by Commissioner Heady, all ayes.
+A motion to adjourn was made by Commissioner Webb, seconded by Commissioner Shoots, all ayes.

 Dixon, Kentucky is the county seat of Webster County, it is located at the junction of U S Highway 41A and State Route 132.
 It was established in 1860 when the county was formed and named for Archibald Dixon, Lieutenant Governor and U.S. Senator.
 It was incorporated in 1861.
 The County Court House and post office opened in 1860.
 Revolutionary War veteran William Jenkins in 1794 established a stagecoach inn five miles north of the town's present site, on the old Indian trail between Nashville and St. Louis.
 The downtown area has a number of historic homes and was the site of a number of Civil War skirmishes.